Chalieta/Chalieta/README.md

 ### Welcome.
 My name is Audrey.

-I'm a full-stack developer, and I love working with MongoDB, Express, React, and Node.
+I'm a software engineer, and I'm experienced with MongoDB, Express, React, and Node.

 How to reach me:
 - Email - chalietaudreylia@gmail.com